Boomchil/maglord-acfh/README.md

+> **Note:** This repository is for archival purposes only and won't be updated.
+To use the latest patch, please go to [my romhacks page](https://boomchil.github.io/neo-geo-romhacks/)

 ## MAGICIAN LORD - AGAIN CHANGES FROM HELL ROMHACK

 Magician Lord is a fantastic game, featuring outstanding graphics and music for its time.
 Unfortunately, it suffers from an extremely high difficulty level, the result of last-minute changes made to increase profitability for arcade operators.